 To offer leadership in the arts and in higher education, Montfort works in editorial, academic, and other roles.
 He currently edits the Using Electricity series of literary computer-generated books for Counterpath, a nonprofit press in Denver.
 Thirteen books have been published in this series.
 He also is series editor, with Mary Flanagan, of the Hardcopy series of MIT Press, which presents computational art projects that intersect with book art and publishing innovations.
 Montfort runs a micropress, Bad Quarto, which publishes a small number of small-scale print works and has the online literary journal Taper as its main project.
 The journal, with an international editorial collective, base of contributors, and readership, is now in its tenth issue.

-Montfort’s current academic leadership at MIT includes chairing the Institute-wide Committee on the Library System; chairing the Digital Humanities Advisory Committee for the School of Humanities, Arts and Social Sciences; and serving as undergraduate officer and chair of the curriculum committee for the Comparative Media Studies and Writing Department.
+Montfort’s current academic leadership at MIT includes chairing the Institute-wide Committee on the Library System.
 He has a part-time appointment at the University of Bergen in Norway as professor II.
 There, he is a principal investigator in the Center for Digital Narrative, leading the Computational Narrative Systems research node.

 Montfort served for five years as lead organizer for Synchrony (a demoparty, or particular sort of digital art festival).
 For four of those years, the event started in New York City, continued on a train, and concluded in Montreal.
 He has curated several exhibits including an online exhibit presented during the pandemic, Generative Unfoldings, done for MIT’s Center for Art, Science, and Technology.
 Montfort also served as president of the Electronic Literature Organization for a three-year term and was a member of that Organization’s board of directors for more than ten years.

-As a poet and artist, Nick Montfort uses computation as his medium.
-His computer-generated books range from #! to Golem.
-His digital projects include the collaborations The Deletionist and Sea and Spar Between.
-Montfort is a scholar, researcher, and educator.
-His MIT Press publications include The New Media Reader (which he co-edited) and Twisty Little Passages, The Future, and Exploratory Programming for the Arts and Humanities.
-He is professor of digital media at MIT and principal investigator in the Center for Digital Narrative at the University of Bergen.
+Nick Montfort uses computation to develop literary art.
+His work includes ten computer-generated books (in print from seven presses), the collaborations The Deletionist and Sea and Spar Between, and Memory Slam: Batch-Era Text Generation.
+Among Montfort’s MIT Press books are The New Media Reader (co-edited), The Future, and Exploratory Programming for the Arts and Humanities.
+He is professor of digital media at MIT and principal investigator in the University of Bergen’s Center for Digital Narrative.
 He directs a lab/studio, The Trope Tank, and lives in New York City.